Skip to Main Content Page Title

 If you are not yet a member of Durham University you will not be able to create or edit reading lists yet.
 Please submit a Word document or email to library.resources@durham.ac.uk listing/highlighting the essential readings and - if needed - the most important background readings and we will create a basic list for you to get the books ordered.
 You can then complete the list when you start at Durham.

-1. Check for a list on Talis Aspire for your module, even if under a former module code or title.
+1. Check for an existing list on Talis Aspire for your module, even if under a former module code or title.
 Create one if needed, or seek assistance if a list you expect to see is absent or empty.

-2. Assign a list owner, to be a point of contact, and set rough student numbers
+2. Assign a list owner, as a point of contact, and set rough student numbers

 3. Review your lists ensuring all essential readings, and as much background reading as possible, are available online with sufficient provision.